 Horses in the Bible were used primarily to wage war (see Exodus 14:9, Deuteronomy 17:14 - 16, etc.).
 Their selection in Revelation symbolizes the war-like and fast-paced opposition to humanity their riders represent.

-Why are there four horsemen and not two or seven?
+Why are there four horsemen related to the apocalypse and not two or seven?
 The modern phrase "four corners of the earth," taken from Isaiah 11:12, is also used in Revelation 7:1.
 It alludes to the primary directions on a compass.
 These 4 distinct riders were likely used to symbolize the global nature of the curses they bring.

 The First Rider